satwikkansal/wtfpython/README.md

 * Iteration over a dictionary that you edit at the same time is not supported.
 * It runs eight times because that's the point at which the dictionary resizes to hold more keys (we have eight deletion entries, so a resize is needed).
 This is actually an implementation detail.
+* How deleted keys are handled and when the resize occurs might be different for different Python implementations.
-* Refer to this StackOverflow [thread](https://stackoverflow.com/questions/44763802/bug-in-python-dict) explaining a similar example.
+* For more information, you may refer to this StackOverflow [thread](https://stackoverflow.com/questions/44763802/bug-in-python-dict) explaining a similar example in detail.

 ---